KrizpCode/realtime-todo-app/README.md

 * A user can create an infinite number of To-Do lists with custom names.
 * A user can share their list with another registered user.
 * A user can add/remove/update to-do's to their To-Do list in realtime.
 (The changes will be viewed by other registered users to this list as well and vice versa)

-For this project I set a goal to learn TypeScript, GraphQL and FireBase.
-If I were to continue developing this app, I would add a database, a way to filter the lists by active/done/all, and add special lists with different special features.